eik-lib/node-client/README.md

 ### .files(file)

 Constructs a full URL to an asset.
-The URL is build up by appending the vaule of the `file` argument to a base root.
-By default (production mode) the base root is built up from the values in the Eik config matching where the package for the config are located on the Eik server.
-If the module are in development mode, the value set for `base` on the construcor will be used as the base root.
+The URL is built up by appending the value of the `file` argument to a `base` root.
+By default (production mode) the `base` root is built up from values in Eik config matching where the package for the config are located on the Eik server.
+If the module is in development mode, the value set for `base` on the constructor will be used as the `base` root.

 #### arguments